cleanlab/cleanlab/README.rst

 Collaboration
 ~~~~~~~~~~~~~

 Most of the algorithms, theory, and results of ``cleanlab`` remain unpublished.
-If you'd like to work together, please reach out. your_brain + my_brain is always >> my_brain.
+If you'd like to work together, please reach out.
+"Science and collaboration and like peas and carrots" - Forrest Gump.

 ``cleanlab`` on MNIST
 ---------------------